Posted October 12, 2015

 This post was written by our Director of Cyber Security Operations Greg Ogorek, and appears as a guest post on Sticky Password’s blog.

 Although phishing has been around for many years, a surprising 23 percent of phishing email recipients will still open messages, and 11 percent will click on attachments, according to the 2015 Verizon Data Breach Incident Report.
-Since phishing is still one of the most prevalent security issues, and it is National Cyber Security Month, (#CyberAware) today’s educational post provides a high-level overview of phishing, why it still works, and how you can avoid falling victim to these scams.
+Since phishing is still one of the most prevalent security issues, and it is National Cyber Security Month, (#CyberAware) today’s educational post provides a high-level overview of Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., why it still works, and how you can avoid falling victim to these scams.

 While there are all kinds of threats on the Internet, many people find phishing to be one of the most worrisome ones because it is so common, and because a phishing email often seems like a more personal attack.